Frequently Asked Questions

 - The ITS program director leads the ITS Joint Program Office (JPO), which is comprised of program managers and coordinators of the USDOT's multimodal ITS initiatives.
 In addition, individual staff members manage technology transfer functions, such as National ITS Architecture development and maintenance, Standards development, professional capacity building and program assessment.

 - The head of the JPO is Kenneth Leonard.
-The Administrator of the Research and Innovative Technology Administration oversees the ITS Program.
+The Assistant Secretary, in the Office of the Assistant Secretary for Research and Technology, oversees the ITS Program.
 The JPO has Department wide-authority in coordinating the ITS program and initiatives among FHWA, FMCSA, FTA, FRA, NHTSA and MARAD.

 Q: How did the Federal ITS Program become established?